 The formerly created Spark application for user 'anonymous' will not be reused in this case, while a brand new application will be submitted for user 'kentyao' instead.

-Then, you can see 3 processes running in your local environment, including one KyuubiServer instance and 2 SparkSubmit instances as the SQL engines.
+Then, you can see two processes running in your local environment, including one KyuubiServer instance, one SparkSubmit or FlinkSQLEngine instances as the SQL engines.